wonc288/CWE/input1.md

-This mark down is the solution to input1
+This mark down is the solution to input1 Reverse engineering problem

 The first thing I did was to open this up in ghidra to look at how the program processes input